jonid89/LeukoVision/Notebooks/README.md

 - Oversampling continues until each class reaches the size of the largest class in the dataset.

 This ensures a more balanced dataset, which helps improve model training and performance.
+The oversampled dataset is avaliable at this link: https://www.kaggle.com/datasets/ahmedali42/spanish-dataset/data

 ## CNN Models